 Tammy and Brandi are newlyweds who are looking for an outdoor space where they can relax, dine and hangout with friends.
 Chris comes to their rescue with a plan to transform their dog-overrun yard into an inviting space complete with a dining area with pergola, as well as a lounge area with concrete patio and a fire pit with built in benches and metal wall.
 In addition, the space will get a unique wood water feature, new landscaping and a long wooden landing off the house.

 With the help of Chris and his team, this blank slate of a backyard gets a colorful old world courtyard.
 The center point of this yard focuses on a pop of color with unique metal art accent panels, a large redwood pergola, a brand new concrete patio, custom pub bar table with wooden glass rack and a relaxing lounge couch.
 Two Spanish style masonry planters balance the yard with mature trees and plants around the yard.

-Chris crashes his neck of the woods when he ambushes in Cape Cod and finds Christine & her boyfriend Chris, whose large yard and upper deck are both completely plain.
+Chris crashes his neck of the woods when he ambushes a Cape Cod and finds Christine and her boyfriend Chris, whose large yard and upper deck are both completely plain.
 Chris adds a large built in deck planter box for the flowers that Christine loves and adds a built in barbecue, grill prep area and wood plank bar, along with a dining table.
 The ugly deck spindles are replaced with nautical rope, and down below Chris adds a large flagstone patio with stone fire pit and four Adirondack chairs.
 In addition, a white pergola is added, along with a raised stone cutting garden.
 Finally the empty space under the deck is turned into an outdoor work out area.